GunnarZarncke/gdelt-analyze/README.md

 # Analyze GDELT data for presidential conduct

+There is so much conflicting information out there about the US president that it is hard to make sense of without being biased by ones sources.
+The only way out is to use *all* sources.
+Impossible?

-The GDELT data contains summaries of press communication.
+No!
+The [GDELT](https://www.gdeltproject.org/) data contains summaries of a large part of all press communication world-wide.

 These summaries include
 * date and time
 * location
 * involved parties
 * a coding of the reported activity

-This data is filtered for mentions of the US president (one clearly identifiable actor).
+I wrote this small program that filters all of this data for mentions of the US president (luckily one clearly identifiable actor, will not work for your mom).
 The activity coding of the resulting records is translated into a positive/negative rating according to the following scheme: